-Customers are cautioned that product performance is affected by system configuration, software, the application, customer data, and operator control, among other factors.
+1. Removal or installation charges. system configuration, software, the application, customer data, and operator control, among other factors.
 While NEC Solutions' products are considered to be compatible with many systems, the specific functional implementation by the customers of the product may vary.
 Therefore, the suitability of a product for a specific purpose or application must be determined by the customer and is not warranted by NEC Solutions.